geertmeersman/print-color-test/README.md

 # 🖨️ Print Color Test Docker Container

 This Docker container automatically generates a color test PDF and prints it to a networked Canon printer using CUPS and cron.
 It's designed to keep inkjet printers like the Canon Maxify GX7050 healthy by preventing ink from drying out or air from entering the tubes.

+**Additionally, it provides a Flask-based webserver to monitor print job execution, view logs, and see cron job schedules via a friendly interface.**

 Ideal for inkjet printer owners who **don't print frequently** but want to **avoid clogged nozzles**.

 ---

 ## ✨ Features

 - 🎨 Generates a PDF with Cyan, Magenta, Yellow, and Black blocks *(or blank for testing)*
 - 🖨️ Prints via IPP using CUPS
-- 🕒 Scheduled weekly print every **Friday at 11:00 AM CEST**
+- 🕒 Scheduled weekly print every **Friday at 11:00 AM CEST** via cron
+- 🌐 Web interface for:
+  - Viewing the latest print execution status and logs
+  - Browsing print job history
+  - Displaying human-readable cron job schedules
+  - Showing container version and current year in footer
 - ⚙️ Configurable via environment variables
 - 📧 Sends email and/or Telegram notifications on print success/failure
 - 🧪 Supports dry-run with blank PDF generation

 ---